-Does the financial product invest in that comply with the EU Taxonomy n fossil gas and/or nuclear energy related activities ^{,2} ?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

 ☐ Yes:

-☐ In fossil gas ☐ In nuclear energy
+$\square$ In fossil gas ☐ In nuclear energy

 □ No.

 Not applicable.

-that comply with the EU Taxonomy Yes: In fossil gas No.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.